Static Indeterminacy#

 Fig. 26 Number of equilibrium equations per node#

-Of the nodes, two are fully hinged; for the rest, the moment equilibrium is also relevant.
+Of the nodes, two are fully hinged; for the rest, the moment sum is also important.
 That gives 10 equilibrium equations.

-The degree of static indeterminacy is the number of support reactions + member forces - number of equilibrium equations.
+The degree of static indeterminacy is the number of support reactions + section forces - number of equilibrium equations

 Example